RockefellerArchiveCenter/bits_and_bytes/_posts/2016-08-23-introducing-project-electron.md

 ## Place users at the center of the design process

-In order to produce tools that are empowering, engaging, transparent and robust, we will employ user-centered design methodologies to define user communities &#8211; including Rockefeller Archive Center staff, on-site and remote researchers, donor organizations and individual donors &#8211; to understand their needs.
-We will seek to implement constraints and affordances to the user&#8217;s benefit, assigning repetitive, detailed and time-consuming work to machines while enabling humans to exercise their critical thinking skills to full capacity.
+In order to produce tools that are empowering, engaging, transparent and robust, we will employ user-centered design methodologies to define user communities - including Rockefeller Archive Center staff, on-site and remote researchers, donor organizations and individual donors - to understand their needs.
+We will seek to implement constraints and affordances to the user's benefit, assigning repetitive, detailed and time-consuming work to machines while enabling humans to exercise their critical thinking skills to full capacity.
 We will provide solutions to support donors and donor organizations with a wide range of technical expertise while protecting our researchers’ privacy by limiting collection and retention of personally identifying information and anonymizing data used for analysis.

 ## Support archival practices and standards